Pigeon API

 }

-3. Advanced integration of our user data with your internal user profile database.
+• For integrating Pigeon user data with your internal user database

 In addition to the API authentication credentials you need to pass the user's email and password to this endpoint to determine if they are a registered user.
 If there is a match, then the customer details are returned.
 At this point you can handle your sessions locally and use the customer id to grab user details to determine user access status.
 If the user credentials don't match, the response status will fail and send back a reason message.

-Post the login request to authenticate the customer.
+1. Post login credentials to authenticate the customer.

 CURL -X POST {pigeon_domain_here}/api/customer/login -H "Content-Type: application/json" -d '{"client_id":"your_client_id","api_key":"your_api_key","email":"pigeon@sabramedia.com","password":"customer_password"}'

-If success, then store the customer id in a local session.
+2. Store the returned customer ID in a local session.
 Notice the customer.id in the example JSON response below:

 {